sardinachanx/Chain-Reaction/slick/readme.txt

-Slick - A 2D LWJGL Java Utility Library (out of date)
+Slick - A 2D LWJGL Java Utility Library
 -----------------------------------------------------------

 This is a very early version.
 The tests work but no demo has been written yet.
-Yes the windows natives are included in the main distribution in the right place.
-This is just meant to make it easier for quick start windows users.
+All the natives are included in the main distribution in the right place.
+This is just meant to make it easier for quick start users.
 All the natives required can be found in jars in the 'lib' directory.

 Tools